Gunite Pools vs Fiberglass Pools

 Fiberglass pools pros and cons:

-Quick installation – if you’re looking for a quick install, fiberglass pools can be up and running in as little as 2-3 days.
+- Quick installation – if you are looking for a quick install, fiberglass pools can be up and running in as little as 2-3 days.

-Low maintenance – fiberglass is a smooth, nonporous surface so algae won’t stick to the walls.
-While there will still be algae in fiberglass pool water, it won’t be on the walls.
+- Low maintenance – fiberglass is a smooth, nonporous surface so algae will not stick to the walls.
+While there will still be algae in fiberglass pool water, it will not be on the walls.
 This means less time cleaning and less money spent on chemicals.

-Durability – fiberglass pools are resilient to normal wear and tear, as well as elements like sun and harsh weather, meaning they shouldn’t need major repairs down the track.
+- Durability – fiberglass pools are resilient to normal wear and tear, as well as elements like sun and harsh weather, meaning they should not need major repairs down the road.

 Gunite pool pros and cons:

-Flexible design – if you’re after a specific shape, an extra-large or extra deep pool, gunite is great for this.
+- Flexible design – if you are after a specific shape, an extra-large or extra deep pool, gunite is great for this.
 Gunite pools are custom-built on-site and can be designed in a way that best fits with your existing landscape design.
 While the gunite pool building process takes longer than a fiberglass pool installation, this construction process allows for more flexibility in shape, size, and depth.

-Maintenance costs – gunite pools require more maintenance than fierglass.
+- Maintenance costs – gunite pools require more maintenance than fiberglass.
 Every 7-10 years gunite pool resurfacing should take place to keep it in great condition and looking like new.

 The fiberglass pool installation is generally a very quick and easy process.
 Because the shell comes pre-built from the manufacturer, essentially, the installation process is a matter of simply dropping the shell in the dug-up hole and connecting the plumbing.